 Most accountants and auditors need at least a bachelor’s degree in accounting or a related field.
-Certification within a specific field of accounting improves job prospects.
-For example, many accountants become Certified Public Accountants (CPAs).
+Certification, including the Certified Public Accountant (CPA) credential, can improve job prospects.

 Most accountant and auditor positions require at least a bachelor’s degree in accounting or a related field.
 Some employers prefer to hire applicants who have a master’s degree, either in accounting or in business administration with a concentration in accounting.